danieledurante/nEM/Election-Data-Tutorial.md

 Reproduce the left plot in Figure 2 of the paper
 -------------------------------------------------

-We conclude the analysis by providing the code to obtain the right plot in Figure 2 of the paper: [Durante, D., Canale, A. and Rigon, T. (2017). *A nested expectation-maximization algorithm for latent class models with covariates* \[arXiv:1705.03864\]](https://arxiv.org/abs/1705.03864).
-This plot compares, for a selected run `sel <- 22`, the log-likelihood sequence obtained under our **nested EM** with the one provided by the standard EM algorithm with Newton-Raphson methods proposed by [Bandeen-Roche et al. (1997)](https://www.jstor.org/stable/2965407).
+We conclude the analysis by providing the code to obtain the left plot in Figure 2 of the paper: [Durante, D., Canale, A. and Rigon, T. (2017). *A nested expectation-maximization algorithm for latent class models with covariates* \[arXiv:1705.03864\]](https://arxiv.org/abs/1705.03864).
+This plot compares, for a selected run `sel <- 8`, the log-likelihood sequences obtained under the different algorithms for one-step estimation.

 Let us first load some useful libraries and choose the run on which to focus.